India's Future Retail asks court to declare arbitration with Amazon illegal

 By Aditya Kalra and Abhirup Roy

-MUMBAI, Jan 3 (Reuters) - India's Future Retail FRTL.NS has asked a New Delhi court to declare ongoing arbitration proceedings with Amazon.com AMZN.O illegal, saying the country's antitrust agency had suspended a 2019 deal which Amazon used to assert its rights over Future.
+MUMBAI, Jan 3 (Reuters) - India's Future Retail FRTL.NS has asked a New Delhi court to declare arbitration proceedings in Singapore with Amazon.com as illegal, arguing that India's antitrust agency had suspended a 2019 deal used by Amazon to assert rights over Future.

 But the Indian antitrust body, the Competition Commission of India, in December suspended the 2019 deal saying Amazon suppressed information while seeking approvals.